 1. The Right to Broadcast

 At present the right to broadcast in New Zealand is allocated to the highest bidder.
 There are few restrictions on foreign ownership, or on the number of radio and television channels, newspapers, magazines and other media that any one company can control.
-There are also no public service or other obligations attached to the right to hold a broadcasting license either, unlike in many other countries.
+There are also no public service or other obligations attached to the right to hold a broadcasting license, unlike in many other countries.

-- Review the mechanisms for allocating radio and television frequencies to Maori, public and community broadcasters.
+Review the mechanisms for allocating radio and television frequencies to Māori, public and community broadcasters.

-- Ensure that Maori rights and interests in broadcasting are guaranteed under Te Tiriti o Waitangi
+Ensure that Māori rights and interests in broadcasting are guaranteed under Te Tiriti o Waitangi.

 3. Funding, Subsidies and Incentives